 When does British Summer Time begin?
 Sooner than you think!

-By February, winter has become fully unbearable, like that one weird person left at the after-party nobody knows, who keeps telling extremely dull stories about their secondary school.
+By March, winter has become fully unbearable, like that one weird person left at the after-party nobody knows, who keeps telling extremely dull stories about their secondary school.
 [Photo:Serge Kueccyh]

 Unless you’ve managed to wangle yourself a bit of winter sun (screw you, by the way) you’re probably so pale you’re translucent, and have become chemically bonded with the formless jumper you’ve been wearing every day since New Year’s.

 BUT!
 The tide has started to turn.
-The days are already subtly lengthening at the rate of almost 4 minutes every single day, and that means it’s soon going to be PROPERLY LIGHT, and maybe even QUITE WARM.
+The days are already subtly lengthening at the rate of almost two minutes every single day, and that means it’s soon going to be PROPERLY LIGHT, and maybe even QUITE WARM.
 To WIT:

-March 13 (25 days)
+March 13 (TODAY!)

-It will finally still be light at 6pm!
+With sunset slated for 6:01pm today, it will, for the first time this year, finally still be light at 6pm!
 Hey, that’s not bad.

-March 30 (42 days from today)
+April 14 (32 days from today)

-April 8 (51 days from today)
+April 17 (35 days from today)

-It’s now light until 8pm in the evenings.
+By this date, a mere five weeks away, it will be light until 8pm in the evenings.
 Whee!
 And then, my friends, we’re really off to the races.